nuejs/www/blog/introducing-nue-css/index.md

   width: 600

 Separation of concerns equals scalability: marketers and technical writers proceed with content, designers and UX developers focus on the user experience, and JavaScript developers perfect the [back of the backend](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/).
+The same applies for one person projects too — all the UX talent just comes from one head.

 Talk about scalability!